User0k/webtales.dev/public/posts/visualizing-inherited-interfaces-and-types-properties/index.md

 ---
-title: 'Visualizing Inherited Interfaces and Types Properties'
+title: Visualizing Inherited Interfaces and Types Properties
 description: Discover how to reveal the properties of deeply nested types and interfaces.
 Simple approach.
 date: 2023-02-12
 tags: [TypeScript, utility-types, interfaces, types, inheritance]